The trailer from the film

-Boy was born from multiple places: from an urge to escape old stereoypes of Māori characters as either spiritual or violent; from an urge to celebrate the experience of being a kid in an East Coast town, at the time he was growing up in the 1980s.
+Boy was born from multiple places: from an urge to escape old stereoypes of Māori characters as either spiritual or violent; and to celebrate the experience of being a kid in an East Coast town, when Waititi was growing up in the 1980s.
 But for Waititi, what really got things cooking was the idea of how a friend or relative can seem familiar and foreign, at the same time.
 "It's like looking at your parents and trying to figure out who the f*** they are," he told The NZ Herald.
-The film was about "how kids see their parents", and the fantasies we make up about people we think we know.
+The film looked at "how kids see their parents", and the fantasies we make up about people we think we know.

-Waititi's reluctance to let his films stay in serious mode for too long can sometimes prove a handicap.
-But it also feeds into what makes them distinctive: the way he butts comedy and drama together, and manages to keep audiences caring about his characters despite abrupt shifts of tone and mood.
+Waititi's reluctance to let his films stay in serious mode for too long can sometimes be a handicap.
+But it also feeds into what makes them distinctive: the way he butts comedy and drama together, and manages to keep audiences caring about his characters, despite abrupt shifts of tone and mood.
 In the case of Boy, Waititi consciously upped the comedy as he wrote the script, after worrying it was starting to slip into the stuff of "dark drama".
-Waititi had already done his share of comedy, on screen and on stage.
+Waititi had already done his share of comedy, on-screen and onstage.
 "My background is comedy — I couldn't ignore that, really."
 So he set about adding "more of myself into the story, a bit more irreverence, and it's more a mix of comedy and drama now."